So you finally decided to take the plunge and migrate to Azure Cloud.

 Congratulations!
 Deciding to move to the Cloud is a big step in the right direction, even if it feels a bit daunting at first.

-Whether this is your first Azure migration or your second — we’ve got your back.
+Whether this is your first Azure migration or your second — The Azure Cloud Experts have your back.

 In this article, you’ll find the best Azure migration checklist.
 We’ll answer questions like; What is the first phase of migration to cloud environment?
 We will show you how to optimize your azure migration, how to ensure a quick and effective Azure migration process, and how to move your data without disrupting your current operations.